 The stress relief that occurs during any underpinning process can cause both vertical and horizontal movements in its zone of influence.
 Some guidance on ground movements is included in CIRIA C760:2017 (Guidance on embedded retaining wall design) in the form of empirical curves for the installation of diaphragm walls.
 Whilst not strictly intended for underpinning, we assess that the ground movement mechanisms are reasonably well matched.
-We have used CIRIA C760 Figure 6.9 to estimate the horizontal and vertical movements associated with installation.
+We initially used CIRIA C760 Figure 6.9 to estimate the horizontal and vertical movements associated with installation, but these yielded relatively low predicted movements.
+We therefore adopted more realistic levels of movement which would be associated with a single lift of underpinning, as is expected in this instance.
+A summary of the CIRIA-predicted and SCL-adopted movements is as follows: